 This post is sponsored by Imperial Sugar, Dixie Crystals and Bob’s Red Mill.
-I received I received free product as a part of The Sweetest Season Cookie Exchange.
-As always, all opinions and recipe are my own.
-Thanks for supporting the brands that support The Speckled Palate!
+I received free product as a part of The Sweetest Season Cookie Exchange.
+As always, all opinions, thoughts and recipes are my own.

 These Sweet Potato Sugar Cookies with Fluffy Marshmallow Icing sing of the holidays.
 The cookies’ light sweet potato and cinnamon flavors pair beautifully with the marshmallow icing, turning the seasonal favorite Sweet Potato Casserole into a dessert!